-- When we had just one infant, we would still book the bulkhead row if we could as this would allow extra room at your feet, and meant each adult could easily climb in and out on their own – simply much easier for baby handling, but of course means the baby will have to sleep in your arms with arm rests that don’t move.
+- When we had just one infant, we would still book the bulkhead row if we could as this would allow extra room at your feet, and meant each adult could easily climb in and out on their own – simply much easier for baby handling, but of course, means the baby will have to sleep in your arms with armrests that don’t move.

 - Once we were up to baby’s number two and three, however, and had older children to accommodate as well, we had a preference to then choose seats further towards the back, and play for the empty seat tactic.
-Over dozens of flights this has worked on all but one occasion – the idea being that you book a whole row but the adult seats are ticketed for the aisles, leaving empty seats in the middle.
-If no one else takes these seats (a middle seat at the back is the least popular choice!) you’ve scored yourself some extra space to lie your infant out flat across the row, and allows you to put the arm rests up for older kids to top and toe (not possible in the bulkhead row), maximizing the chance that everyone in your group can get some sleep.
+Over dozens of flights, this has worked on all but one occasion – the idea being that you book a whole row but the adult seats are ticketed for the aisles, leaving empty seats in the middle.
+If no one else takes these seats (a middle seat at the back is the least popular choice!) you’ve scored yourself some extra space to lie your infant out flat across the row, and allows you to put the armrests up for older kids to top and toe (not possible in the bulkhead row), maximizing the chance that everyone in your group can get some sleep.

-- When I fly on my own though, I still try to get the bulkhead seat.
+- When I fly on my own with an infant though, I still try to get the bulkhead seat.
 It is much easier when you’re the only adult to deal with three children at once when you can stand in front of them and the older ones can walk past without waking the sleeping babe in arms.
 (I even once got the dream scenario of the bulkhead and a spare seat with hubby taking the older kids 2 rows back, can’t beat that for travelling mum excitement!!)

 - The other alternative is of course to book your infant a child’s seat, which on most airlines can be done once your child is over 6 months.
-Some people have a preference to do this from the start so their child can sit securely (and some babies sleep better) in their usual infant seat.
-Personally, the cost and palaver of trying to drag an infant car seat through the airport along with the multitude of other baby items you need I have not bothered to go down this route, but some swear by it (mostly Americans I think who have terrible international airlines and don’t know the pure joy a baby bassinet can bring!!)
+Some people have a preference to do this from the start so their child can sit securely (and some babies sleep better) in their usual infant travel seat.
+Personally, the cost and palaver of trying to drag an infant car seat through the airport along with the multitude of other baby items you need I have not bothered to go down this route, but some swear by it (mostly Americans I think who have terrible international airlines and don’t know the pure joy a baby bassinet can bring!!).

 Guide to Baby Bassinets by Airline

-So here it is, the information you’ve been searching for, broken down by airline (click on the document to scroll by airline – works best on desktop).Our-Globetrotters-Guide-to-Baby-Bassinets
+So here it is, the information you’ve been searching for, broken down by airline (click on the document to scroll by airline – works best on desktop).Our Globetrotters Guide to Baby Bassinets

 Note our review is at January 2016.
 We have focused on premium international airlines operating long-haul routes.
 Where information is missing we have contacted the airline and will endeavour to update this document as more information becomes available.
 Please always call the airline to confirm information before booking.

 If you would like to know more about family-friendly facilities by airline, please come and check out our airlines home page.
-Our detailed guides step you through pregnancy policies, infant luggage allowances, ability to transfer frequent flyer points between family members and much more.
+Our detailed guides step you through pregnancy policies, infant luggage allowances, the ability to transfer frequent flyer points between family members and much more.

-Pin this for Later
+Bookmark this page or Pin for Later

 © Our Globetrotters.
 The author claims copyright over the information researched published on this page.
 Should you wish to reproduce any of this information or graphics, please seek permission first from email@example.com